rogerroxbr/build-ml-pipeline-for-short-term-rental-prices/README.md

 ``-v 1.0.1`` when calling mlflow this time).
 Now the run should succeed and voit la', you have trained your new model on the new data.

+## Next step in future

+1 - In the data exploration step, you can go far beyond what is shown here, such as including visualizations and other data cleaning steps.
+This should allow you to get even better performance from the model.
+2 - Explore other models beyond the RandomForest trained here, creating a new separate step or customizing the random forest one to accommodate different types of models.
+3 - Add discussion to a README file concerning other changes you might consider in future releases of your pipeline.

 ## License

 [License](LICENSE.txt)